microsoft/fast/CONTRIBUTING.md

 Acceptance of contributions follows the consensus-seeking process.

 All pull requests must be approved by an assigned *collaborator* before the pull request can be accepted.
-A *collaborator* will be assigned as the designated reviewer of a pull request within [a reasonable period of time](#response-time) of the pull request creation.
-Other users may provide reviews, however the *collaborator* assigned to the pull request will have final say on approval.
+A *collaborator* will be assigned to a pull request within [a reasonable period of time](#response-time) of the pull request creation.
+The assignee will be responsible for:

+1. Reviewing the pull request if they are not the creator of it
+2. Adding any additional reviewers to review if they feel there should be more than what is auto assigned
+3. Ensuring the the pull request is addressed via feedback
+4. Merging the pull request

 Before a pull request is accepted, [a reasonable period of time](#response-time) should be given to receive input from *collaborators* or *code owners* with the expertise to evaluate the changes.